-Butalbital is sold in the combination medication Fiorinal, which also contains acetaminophen and caffeine.
+Butalbital is sold in a combination with the medication Fiorinal, which also contains acetaminophen and caffeine.
 This drug is used to treat tension headaches (National Library of Medicine).
 Butalbital can also be found on the black market by those hoping to abuse the drug because of its side effects.

 - Barbiturates like butalbital can cause relaxation, euphoria, confusion, and drowsiness.
-These symptoms create a high than many individuals want to experience.
+These symptoms create a high that many individuals want to experience.

 - Those who use this drug in order to get high or without a prescription are practicing abuse and putting themselves in danger of becoming addicted.

 - Butalbital causes addiction if misused just like many other prescription drugs.
 This requires treatment in a rehab facility.

 However, anyone who takes butalbital for more than a few weeks regularly will likely become dependent on it.

 Dependence associated with butalbital abuse is serious.
 Most people do not realize this drug can cause dependence, let alone a severe withdrawal syndrome.
 This leads many people to abuse it without thinking of the consequences.

 On the other hand, those who take butalbital exactly as prescribed can become dependent as well.
 It is important to be aware of the signs of dependence, which include

 - Feeling like you cannot function without the drug

 - Needing the drug to wake up, fall asleep, deal with daily problems, etc.